 Bob proposed that the museum provide her unused tickets to the children served by the other nonprofit.
 The delighted donor agreed.
 By helping the donor, Bob earned the opportunity to better understand the donor’s interests and explore how the museum might partner with her in the future.

 Nonprofits often have pockets of overlooked value, such as unused member tickets.
 When you examine them, you can discover opportunities.
 By leveraging them, you can help your donors, community, and nonprofit.

-If you have a membership program, consider collecting data like Bob did, and finding ways to support donor goals with unused membership benefits.
-If you lack memberships, adapt Bob’s approach to leverage overlooked value by:
+If you have a membership program, consider collecting data as Bob did and finding ways to support donor goals with unused membership benefits.
+If you lack memberships, adopt Bob’s approach, and leverage overlooked value by:

 1. Identifying Value.
 Start by identifying unused or underused resources.
 Expect to find some.
 Bob found unused membership benefits.